Constructing the virtual fundamental class of a Kuranishi atlas: Introduction

 \MS

 \NI {\bf Reductions and zero sets}

 The situation when all the obstruction spaces $E_I$ vanish is considered in \cite{Morb}.
-In this case, the category $\bB_\Kk$ is \begin{itemize}\item {\bf \'etale}, i.e. its source and target maps are local homeomorphisms, and \item {\bf proper}, i.e. the map $s\times t: \Mor_{\bB_\Kk} \to \Obj_{\bB_\Kk} \times \Obj_{\bB_\Kk}$ is proper. \end{itemize} Moreover it has a natural completion to a ep (\'etale, proper) groupoid (i.e. a category in which all morphisms are invertible) that also has realization $|\Kk|$.
-Thus $\bB_\Kk $ provides an orbifold structure on $|\Kk|$.
+In this case, the category $\bB_\Kk$ is \begin{itemize}\item {\bf \'etale}, i.e. the object and morphism spaces are manifolds, and the source and target maps are local homeomorphisms, and \item {\bf proper}, i.e. the equivalence relation $\sim$ on the object space generated by the morphisms is closed.\footnote {\, If $\Obj_\bB$ is a separable, locally compact, metric space (as is the case for the categories considered in this paper), then this properness condition implies that the realization $|\bB|$ is Hausdorff; for a proof see \cite[Lemma~3.2.4]{MW1}.
+If in addition $\bB$ is a groupoid, then this condition is equivalent to the more standard requirement that the map $s\times t: \Mor_{\bB} \to \Obj_{\bB} \times \Obj_{\bB}$ is proper.} \end{itemize} Moreover by \cite[Prop.2.3]{Morb} it has a natural completion to a ep (\'etale, proper) groupoid $\Hat\bB_\Kk$ (i.e. a category in which all morphisms are invertible) that also has realization $|\Kk|$.
+Thus $\Hat \bB_\Kk $ provides an orbifold structure on $|\Kk|$.

 If the obstruction spaces do not vanish, then the manifolds $U_I$ have varying dimensions.
 However, if $\nu_I: U_I\to E_I$ is a perturbation section such that $s_I + \nu_I: U_I\to E_I$ is transverse to $0$, then the perturbed zero set $Z_I: = (s_I + \nu_I)^{-1}(0)$ has fixed dimension $d$.
-Hence, as is shown in \cite{MW2}, if the isotropy groups vanish and if we can choose the $\nu_I$ compatibly, i.e. they form a functor
+Hence, as is shown in \cite[Lemma~7.2.7]{MW2}, if the isotropy groups vanish and if we can choose the $\nu_I$ compatibly, i.e. they form a functor

 then these zero sets fit together to form a manifold.
-However, in general the domains $U_I$ overlap too much for there to be such a functor.\footnote { See \cite[\S5.1]{MW1}.
-The relation between $\Uu$ and its reduction $\Vv$ is similar to that between the cover of a simplicial space by the stars of its vertices and the cover by the stars of its first barycentric subdivision.}
+However, in general the domains $U_I$ overlap too much for there to be such a functor.\footnote { \, See the beginning of \cite[\S7.1]{MW1}.
+The relation between $\Uu$ and its reduction $\Vv$ is similar to that between the cover of a simplicial space by the stars of its vertices and the cover by the stars of its first barycentric subdivision.
+In particular, though the footprints $(F_i)_{1\le i\le N}$ of the basic charts cover $X$, the corresponding sets $(G_i: = F_i\cap |V_i|)_{1\le i\le N}$ are disjoint and do not form a cover: see Figure~\ref{fig:fund1}. }

 We deal with this by passing to a {\bf reduction} $\Vv$, i.e. a family of $\Ga_I$-invariant, precompact open subsets $V_I\sqsubset U_I$ with the following properties: